impossiblepjm/impossiblepjm.github.io/_posts/read_sf_lf/2019-01-09-sf-lf-09-proof-object.md

 > _provability_ in Coq is represented by _concrete evidence_.
 When we construct the proof of a basic proposition, we are actually _building a tree of evidence_, which can be thought of as a data structure.

 e.g.
-- implication like `A â†’ B`, its proof will be an _evidence transformer_: a recipe for converting evidence for A into evidence for B.
+- implication like `A â†?B`, its proof will be an _evidence transformer_: a recipe for converting evidence for A into evidence for B.

 > Proving manipulates evidence, much as programs manipuate data.